 Fill in your personal info (2 mins)

 I vote making a professional Gmail that’s purely dedicated to job hunting and LinkedIn aka professional things.
 Some employers reverse google search your email to see what turns up.
 Ya’ll don’t want them to see your wild party pics, angry Twitter rants, or embarrassing song covers.
+Trust me.
 Fix your online presence ASAP.

 Bonus Tip: your email shouldn’t be a bunch of letters and numbers like firstname.lastname@example.org.
 That’s not memorable.
 Use something like email@example.com.